pxitau/VLClive/README.rst

 Overview
 --------

-VLClive Plus is an extension that integrates livestreamer into the VLC media player.
+VLClive Plus is an extension that integrates Streamlink into the VLC media player.

 VLClive Plus is written in Lua and uses the VLC Lua plugin interface.